 It’s important to note that WiFi speeds can vary depending on various factors such as device compatibility, network congestion, and distance from the gateway.

-While not full-gigabit speeds, 750 Mbps down is sufficient for UHD/4K streaming, online gaming, large file downloads, and normal internet usage.
-However, the inferior Intel Puma 7 chip does lead to occasional lag and inconsistent wired throughput.
+While not full‑gigabit speeds, 750 Mbps down is sufficient for UHD/4K streaming, online gaming, large file downloads, and normal internet usage.
+The XB6 exists in two hardware variants: Arris TG3482G (Intel Puma 7) and Technicolor CGM4140COM (Broadcom BCM3390), so behavior can vary slightly between units.

 WiFi Performance and Coverage